 The principal of your CD, which is the money you deposited to open the account, is not taxed as part of this investment.
-This is because you already paid taxes on that money when you originally earned it.
+This is because you already paid federal and state taxes on that money when you originally earned it as income.
+Even if you don’t touch the principal, the interest income you earn from CDs is generally counted as taxable interest in the year it is earned, creating a tax liability.
+It’s taxed not as a capital gain, but as a tax on interest income.

 Death Taxes on CDs

-If the CD is part of an estate, however, the entire estate could owe taxes.
-For instance, for 2017, the estate must pay estate tax on the portion above $5.49 million, so if the estate assets were valued at $6 million, tax would be due on $510,000.
+If the CD is part of an estate, it would be part of the entire estate tax only if the entire estate was required to pay taxes.
+For instance, in 2018, an estate must pay estate tax on any portion of the estate valued above $5.6 million.
+If the estate assets were valued at $6 million, a tax would be due on $400,000.
+State inheritance taxes do vary by state.
+Check your state’s tax laws or consult an accountant to understand the latest estate tax laws in your area.

 CDs in Retirement Accounts

-If you have a CD in a retirement account, such as an IRA or Roth IRA, this could change the CD tax implications on the interest you earn.
-For instance, if your CD is in an IRA, you probably won’t have to pay taxes on the interest you earn every year.
-Instead, you’ll pay taxes on the interest — but not the principal — when you withdraw from your IRA during retirement.
+Holding a CD in a retirement account, such as a traditional IRA or Roth IRA, can defer or reduce taxes.
+For instance, if your CD is in a traditional IRA, you won’t have to pay taxes on the interest you earn every year.
+Instead, you’ll pay taxes on the interest, but not the principal, when you withdraw from your IRA during retirement.

-For many CDs, if you withdraw your principal before the maturity date, you’ll incur a penalty, and if you earned any interest on the CD, you’ll need to report it on your tax return as income.
+For many CDs, if you withdraw your principal before the maturity date, you’ll incur a penalty.
+If you earned any interest on the CD, you’ll still need to report it on your tax return as income.
 Remember, you’ll find this amount in Box 1 of form 1099-INT from your financial institution.

-Regarding the penalty, the IRS not only allows you to deduct the amount you pay, but also allows you to actually deduct the entire penalty even if it’s more than you received in interest.
+Regarding the penalty, the IRS allows you to deduct the amount of the penalty paid, it also allows you to actually deduct the entire penalty even if it’s more than you received in interest.
 This amount will also be on form 1099-INT, in Box 2.
 If you use Form 1040 for your taxes, include this amount on Line 30.